1994 New Hampshire gubernatorial election

 The 1994 New Hampshire gubernatorial election took place on November 8, 1994.
-Incumbent Governor Steve Merrill won re-election.
+Incumbent Governor Steve Merrill won re-election to a second term in a landslide amidst the concurrent Republican Revolution.

-Merrill chose not to seek a third term in 1996, and following this election, the Democrats would control the governorship for 18 of the next 20 years.
+Despite his high popularity as governor, Merrill chose not to seek a third term in 1996, citing wanting to spend more time with his wife and kids.
+Following this election, Democrats would control the governorship for 18 of the next 20 years.